Theodore Pritchett

 He was educated at Bromsgrove School and served in the Royal Artillery during World War I, being awarded the Military Cross.

-He was a Councillor on Birmingham City Council from 1924 to 1939, before being appointed as an Alderman.
+He was a Councillor on Birmingham City Council from 1924 to 1939, before being appointed an Alderman.
 He was Lord Mayor of Birmingham for 1939–40.

 A Deputy Lieutenant for Warwickshire, he was knighted in the 1953 Coronation Honours List and was awarded the Freedom of the City of Birmingham on 7 May 1960.